SoftwareHeritage/swhapguide/swhap@inria.md

 This document builds up on the SWHAP, the [***SoftWare Heritage Acquisition Process***](https://www.softwareheritage.org/swhap/) to rescue, curate and illustrate landmark legacy software source code.
 The initial version of this guide was published in 2019 as a joint initiative of Software Heritage and the University of Pisa, in collaboration with UNESCO.
 This guide also aims at simplifying the practical implementation of the SWHAP as proposed by Pisa Univeristy in the [SWHAPPE (SWHAP Pisa Enactor)](https://github.com/SoftwareHeritage/swhapguide/blob/master/SWHAP%40Pisa.pdf).

-Why preserve legacy source code?
+Why preserve legacy source code? {#sec:whypreserve}
 ================================

 Software is everywhere, binding our personal and social lives, embodying